 A Nightmare on Elm Street 2 sees Jesse and his family moving into a new home on Elm Street.
 While settling in, Jesse learns that Nancy Thompson previously occupied his new home.
 When Jesse finds Nancy’s old diary, he learns that a man named Fred Krueger stalks the dreams of the Elm Street children and that if he kills you in your dreams you are dead for real.

 Now to address the elephant in the room: A Nightmare on Elm Street 2 is indisputably the most homoerotic entry in the Nightmare franchise.
 There is a lot of inside humor going on that not everyone was aware of.
-Jack Sholder had no idea of the film’s homoerotic overtones until after the film was already in the can.
-But, David Chaskin penned the screenplay with the underlying idea that Jesse was struggling with his sexuality and his battle with Fred Krueger is a metaphor depicting that internal conflict.
+Director Jack Sholder had no idea of the film’s homoerotic overtones until after the film was already in the can.
+But, David Chaskin penned the screenplay with the underlying idea that Jesse was struggling with his sexuality and his battle with Fred Krueger is likely a metaphor depicting that internal conflict.

 If you have somehow gotten through life without watching A Nightmare on Elm Street 2: Freddy’s Revenge, you need to check it out and make up your own mind.
-You may be surprised to learn that it actually isn’t the worst film in the series.
-It’s definitely the most bizarre but its numerous quirks help make up for some of the films various missteps.
+You may be surprised to learn that it actually is far from the worst film in the series.
+It’s definitely the most bizarre but its numerous quirks help make up for some of the films missteps.
 If you don’t have the Nightmare collection on Blu-ray, you should consider picking it up.
 It features the best transfers available of each film and is decked out with special features.